Sideline/funnelhq/README.md

 A live version is running at http://freelancedeck.herokuapp.com

-You can login with email: admin@test.com and pw: password
+You can login with the following email and password:

++ admin@test.com
++ password

 ## Install